Pop 100: History

 The Pop 100 was conceived by Michael Ellis and was first published in the Billboard issue of February 12, 2005.
 It was created to focus "on the songs with the greatest mainstream appeal, while the Hot 100 will be driven by the songs with the highest song rotations," according to Billboard chart editor Geoff Mayfield.
 In a press release about the new chart, he also stated that "the Pop 100's construction also makes sense when you notice the high correlation between the songs with the most top 40 plays and the best selling digital tracks."

 The Pop 100 used only Mainstream radio impressions data, derived from the Pop 100 Airplay chart.
 Its calculation also considered digital and physical sales.
 When the Pop 100 was first published, the Hot 100 changed its format as well.
 Digital downloads were incorporated into the equation which tabulates a song's rank on the chart.
 Prior to this, only radio airplay and physical singles sales were used to determine positions.

 Pop 100 Airplay

 The Pop 100 Airplay chart was created alongside the Pop 100.
 It measured airplay over top 40 radio stations and was the successor to Top 40 Tracks, the Billboard chart that formerly tracked airplay of those stations after the Hot 100 panel was expanded to include a broader range of stations.

-Pop 100 Airplay was often mistaken and confused with the Mainstream Top 40 chart.
 Like the Mainstream Top 40, the Pop 100 Airplay also measured airplay of songs on mainstream radio stations playing pop-oriented music, but the Pop 100 Airplay (like the Hot 100 Airplay) measured airplay based on statistical audience impressions, while the Mainstream Top 40 uses the number of total detections (spins).